 Sometimes prostate cancer is found because a man goes to his doctor with symptoms.
 Often, though, it is found by testing men with no signs or symptoms of prostate cancer.
 This is called screening.

 The test used most often for screening is the PSA (prostate-specific antigen) blood test.
 Another test that can help find prostate cancer early is when a doctor checks the prostate with his or her finger (a digital rectal exam or DRE).
-These 2 tests are described in more detail in our document Prostate Cancer Prevention and Early Detection.
+These 2 tests are described in more detail in Prostate Cancer Prevention and Early Detection.